What could invalidate your car insurance?

 If my claim is invalid, will I be able to get insurance in future?

-It might be very difficult.
-If you make a fraudulent claim, or an insurance provider finds you were dishonest, they can cancel your policy.
+If you make a fraudulent claim, or an insurance provider finds you were dishonest, they can cancel your policy and this could make it much more difficult to get cover in future.

 You’ll have to declare this when you shop for a new policy (or risk making the same mistake again).
-If you’re blacklisted for insurance fraud, some insurance providers may not offer you cover, or might charge you higher premiums.
-That’s why it’s so important to avoid doing anything that could invalidate your policy.
+If you’re blacklisted for insurance fraud, some insurance providers may not offer you cover or might charge you higher premiums.

 Looking for a car insurance quote?